Jour

 International

-Average costs in Swiss francs for every offset tonne CO₂e between 2022 and 2030.
+Average costs in Swiss francs for every reduced tonne of CO₂e between 2022 and 2030.

 The KliK Foundation – Looking back and looking forward